Antisocial Behaviour and Hate Incident Policy

 - The complainant does not support action

-The ASB Officer will continue with Stage 4.
+The Officer will continue with Stage 4.
 Cases will continue to be reviewed on a monthly basis after this point.
-If there are no reported incidents for a 4-week period or the incidents have reduced significantly in persistence and severity so that they no longer meet the threshold, the ASB Officer will consider closing the case and will discuss this with the victim at the next monthly contact, setting out why they are closing the case.
+If there are no reported incidents for a 4-week period or the incidents have reduced significantly in persistence and severity so that they no longer meet the threshold, the Officer will consider closing the case and will discuss this with the victim at the next monthly contact, setting out why they are closing the case.

 Stage 4 – Interventions.

-The ASB Team will use a range of interventions to try to put a stop to ASB and these will often be used in the first instance.
+The ASB Service will use a range of interventions to try to put a stop to ASB and these will often be used in the first instance.
 As each case is different, we are committed to finding the most appropriate intervention for the relevant case.
 However, a few of the most commonly used interventions are outlined below for the purposes of reference:

 - Verbal warnings/Words of advice

-- Warning letters
+- Warning letters (Tenancy/Community Protection)

 - Mediation